 Investigators were able to determine that the victim had a very high and fatal amount of Fentanyl in her blood.
 During a search of the residence, Fentanyl, Methamphetamine and Methadone along with drug paraphernalia consistent with the consumption of Fentanyl was located in the residence in areas accessible to the victim and an 8-year-old sibling.
 Evidence indicated that the victim accessed Fentanyl from the residence prior to her death.

 Investigators were also able to determine that Melisa Welch and Cody Craig illegally distributed Fentanyl days after the victim’s death.
 Melissa Welch and Michael Doane are the parents of the victim.
 Cody Craig is Melissa Welch’s boyfriend.
 All three were present the night of the victim’s death and evidence indicated that all three used Fentanyl at the residence.
 These circumstances manifested an extreme indifference to the lives of the children present.
 The conduct of Melissa Welch, Cody Craig and Michael Doane created a grave risk of death to the children present and thereby caused the death of the victim.

 Ferndale Police Department and Child Protective Services coordinated following the incident to put a safety plan in place for the 8-year-old sibling and relocated her with family members.

-Washington State Department of Transportation will be conducting their annual inspection of Pioneer Bridge (our main bridge over the Nooksack River) Mon.
-April 5th, starting at 10:00am and should be completed by 3pm.
+Washington State Department of Transportation will be conducting their annual inspection of Pioneer Bridge (the Main Street bridge over the Nooksack River) Thursday, April 27th, starting at 9:00am and should be completed by 3pm.